-The FAA, EASA, IATA or any other aviation regulatory agency still treats paper as the standard protocol for exchanging data certifications, invoices, shipping records, etc. While they may be a willingness to go digital, lack of budgets and talent can leave small-to-midsize MRO's falling back on analogue paper-methods, which the industry accepts as a reasonable and standard practice of record-keeping and data exchange.
+The FAA, EASA, IATA or any other aviation regulatory agency still treats paper as the standard protocol for exchanging data certifications, invoices, shipping records, etc. While there may be a willingness to go digital, a lack of budgets and talent can leave small-to-midsize MROs falling back on analogue paper methods, which the industry accepts as a reasonable and standard practice of record-keeping and data exchange.

 Rather than falling down the rabbit hole of looking at what is clearly a problematic system, and continuing to pinpoint more issues, we want to speak with Tristan Whitehead more about what he envisioned as possible opportunities that he could see in how this part of the industry could change.